 While 2017 was a year when ICO boom surpassed records, the first half of 2018 has proved that they will continue to grow in popularity as a workable, alternative form of crowdfunding.
 A report released last month by PWC says that about 537 ICO’s with a total volume of USD 13.7 billion closed successfully during the first 5 months of 2018.
 Coinschedule also reported this week that ICOs have so far raised $12 billion this year alone.

 The figure is high compared to the 552 ICOs held in the entire 2017 with a combined volume of 7 billion.
 It is therefore certain that ICOs will hit a record this year in both numbers of ICOs and dollar volumes.

 Also, during the first quarter of the year, around $6.6 billion was raised from ICOs, representing an increase of more than 65 percent from what was raised in the last quarter of 2017.

-US, Switzerland and Singapore were top spots for ICOs over the past months this year, with U.K. and Hong Kong gaining significant grounds.
-Europe and Switzerland are also rich grounds for ICOs and U.K. is gaining grounds.
+US, Switzerland, and Singapore were top spots for ICOs over the past months this year, with the U.K. and Hong Kong gaining significant grounds.
+Europe and Switzerland are also rich grounds for ICOs and the U.K. are gaining grounds.
 In Asia, Hong Kong is following Singapore which tops the region in terms of amount raised from ICOs.